Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$

 \subsection{Multiplicativity and parallel computing}

-The hash functions considered in this article take as input a string of integers in $[3]$, converting each integer into a matrix of the form $\{ A^{\pm1}, B^{\pm1} \}$, and finally outputs the product of these matrices.
+The hash functions considered in this article take as input a string of integers in $[3]$, convert each integer into a matrix of the form $\{ A^{\pm1}, B^{\pm1} \}$, and finally output the product of these matrices.

-The fact that we require the underlying walk to be non-backtracking implies that this attribution is not locally determined: a given bit in the string is mapped to a matrix that depends on the previous bits.
+The fact that we require the underlying walk to be non-backtracking implies that this mapping is not locally determined: a given digit in the string is mapped to a matrix that depends on the previous digits.
 This dependency can be dramatic: for example, according to Definition \ref{definition: concrete example} a sequence of the form $133\cdots3$ will be mapped to the product $B\cdot B\cdot B \cdots B$, while a sequence of the form $333\ldots3$ will be mapped to the product $B\ii\cdot B\ii\cdot B\ii \cdots B\ii$.
-In particular, the last bit $3$ of these two strings can be mapped to different matrices, depending on the first bit in the string.
-The endpoints of the corresponding walk in in the Cayley graph may be arbitrarily far away from each other.
+In particular, the last digit $3$ of these two strings can be mapped to different matrices, depending on the first digit in the string.
+The endpoints of the corresponding walk in the Cayley graph may be far away from each other.

-As a consequence, the function $\varphi$ need not be multiplicative under concatenation of strings.
+As a consequence, the function $\varphi$ need not be multiplicative under concatenation of strings, which is generally a desirable feature for hash function.
 This lack of multiplicativity makes it difficult to perform parallel computations with the given hash functions, as we now investigate in more detail.